Raydar32/ImageReader/README.md

 # ImageReader
-Lab assignment for Parallel Computing course @ University of Florence.
+Lab assignment for Parallel Computing course (at) University of Florence.

 ### Features

 - Parallel and sequential non-blocking image reader.